 talking statue of Rome, paid tribute to Pope John Paul II: "You were born a Pole; you passed away a Roman. (you were) the priest (who) from Rome took away the borders and let people speak.
 You have been a sovereign."
 And in the fine print: "Pasquino mourns you".
 The sonnet

 conveys the same message especially in the last verses (Rome knows she will miss... this foreign man and her honest son).

 But Pasquino was not so gentle with other popes:

-Benedict XIII - 1730 - Più che amator di santi/protettor di briganti (more than lover of saints/(he was a) protector of brigands)
+Benedict XIII - 1730 - Più che amator di santi/protettor di briganti (more than lover of saints/ protector of brigands)

 Gregory XIV - 1846 - Più che di Cristo, adorator di Bacco (More than Christ, he worshipped Bacchus).

-The image used as a background for this page is a detail of a XVIIth century print portraying the Monument to Pope Martin V in S. Giovanni in Laterano.
+The image used as a background for this page is a detail of a XVIIth century print depicting the bronze monument to Pope Martin V in S. Giovanni in Laterano.